agilepro/software-craftsmanship/docs/Coding/Streams vs Strings/streaming-xml.md

 *   XML describes its own character set encoding
 *   Streams are far more memory efficient than working with strings
-*   You don’t really want to manipulate the encoded XML anyway
+*   You don't really want to manipulate the encoded XML anyway

 The Java DOM utilities will take a byte-oriented In/OutputStream, or it will take a character oriented Reader/Writer.
 The simple rule is: always use a byte oriented stream into the parsing, and out of the rendering.
 Get used to this, and you will avoid a number of problems, without losing anything of importance.